Child Support Comments and Concerns

 In Wisconsin, county and tribal child support agencies provide child support case management services.
 Click here for the child support agency responsible for your case.

 Parents who apply for child support services have a right to file a written complaint and have their case reviewed if they believe that the local agency has delayed or has not taken mandatory actions on their case.

-To begin the complaint process, you will need to fill out an Administrative Complaint Form, and submit it to the child support agency working on your case.
+To begin the complaint process, you will need to fill out a Complaint Form, and submit it to the child support agency working on your case.
 When they receive this form, an independent fact finder (not agency staff) is required to review the facts in your case and notify you of a determination.